 Face Touch Up

 You can create beautification or face touch up effects with skin smoothing, eyes and teeth whitening, "expressive eyes" effect, color correction and skin tone adjustment (darker or lighter).
-You can use it as a standalone filter in live streaming, social networking, dating apps or video chats to enhance the user camera experience or as part of face filters adding animation, virtual accessories or entertainment masks.
+You can use it as a standalone filter in live streaming, social networking, dating, video chats, or other face filter apps to enhance the user camera experience or as part of face filters adding animation, virtual accessories or entertainment masks.

 Makeup try on filters allow users to test cosmetics products virtually via a mobile camera.
 Unlike face beauty filters, virtual makeup try ons feature realistic representation of AR content (lipstick, eye shadows, hair color, etc.) without modifying the use face for beauty purposes but rather helping people find best-fit makeup products.